openresty/lua-nginx-module/README.markdown

 This directive controls whether to check for premature client connection abortion.

-When this directive is turned on, the ngx_lua module will monitor the premature connection close event on the downstream connections.
-And when there is such an event, it will call the user Lua function callback (registered by [ngx.on_abort](#ngxon_abort)) or just stop and clean up all the Lua "light threads" running in the current request's request handler when there is no user callback function registered.
+When this directive is on, the ngx_lua module will monitor the premature connection close event on the downstream connections and when there is such an event, it will call the user Lua function callback (registered by [ngx.on_abort](#ngxon_abort)) or just stop and clean up all the Lua "light threads" running in the current request's request handler when there is no user callback function registered.

 According to the current implementation, however, if the client closes the connection before the Lua code finishes reading the request body data via [ngx.req.socket](#ngxreqsocket), then ngx_lua will neither stop all the running "light threads" nor call the user callback (if [ngx.on_abort](#ngxon_abort) has been called).
 Instead, the reading operation on [ngx.req.socket](#ngxreqsocket) will just return the error message "client aborted" as the second return value (the first return value is surely `nil`).